 WECare and Repair

-Works with anyone over 60, and disabled people of all ages, in the Bristol, North Somerset and South Gloucestershire areas.
+Works with anyone over 60, and disabled people of all ages, in the Bristol area.
 Help people to live independently in their own homes.

 www to work

 Offers internet focused job seeking sessions for disabled people and their carers.

 A group of parents who care for children and young people with disabilities and special needs.
 They provide information and advice to parent carers, and work with service providers to improve support available to families.

 Formerly Our Voice Matters.
 A group of parents and carers in South Gloucestershire who care for children and young people with disabilities and special needs.
 They provide information and advice to parent carers, and work with service providers to improve support available to families.

 Database of health, wellbeing and community services in Bristol, South Gloucestershire and Bath & North East Somerset (managed by the Care Forum).